apigee/api-platform-samples/sample-mobile-app/README.md

 # Sample Mobile App

-This directory contains tools to help you get up-and-running with Apigee Edge.

 The sample is intended to show how an app developer can leverage Apigee Edge.

 Its goal is mainly to show you how the pieces fit together, not to